 Featuring a waterproof nubuck leather upper and a GORE-TEX membrane, these handsome-looking hiking boots are built to withstand the test of time.
 Perfect for backpacking trips and long-distance expeditions, these boots have been cleverly designed to offer athletic flexibility and foot comfort, even on the longest of hikes.

-The GORE-TEX waterproof membrane has over 9 billion pores per square inch that will any prevent water from getting to your feet to ensure you stay dry on the go.
+The GORE-TEX waterproof membrane has over 9 billion pores per square inch that will prevent any water from getting to your feet to ensure you stay dry on the go.
 This unique fabric system also allows sweat vapor to pass right through to keep your feet cool and fresh at all times.

 The midsole features EVA cushioning pods and a thermoplastic shank while the Vasque Exclusive Vibram Frontier outsole with XSTrek Compound offers state-of-the-art rubber sole technology that will deftly deal with every type of terrain.
-Cute as heck to look at, yet sturdy, strong, and incredibly comfortable, these nappa leather hiking boots are brilliant!
+Cute as heck to look at, yet sturdy, strong, and incredibly comfortable, these Nappa leather hiking boots are brilliant!

-Slip-Free Soles for Extreme Adventures
+4. Slip-free Soles for Extreme Adventures

 Merrell Women’s Moab 2 Mid Waterproof Hiking Boot